 22. Learn Natural Remedies

 Have you used colloidal silver?
-I use it if I go visiting the sick or have been somewhere where everyone is coughing and sneezing.
+I use it if I go visit the sick or have been somewhere where everyone is coughing and sneezing.

 I love green tea with honey and lemon juice for a cough.
 Green tea has a lot of antioxidants which are awesome to help keep us well.